 Agnes Paraskeva - Agnes P Counselling, DipHE, MBACP

-***During the pandemic I have been working a great deal with clients over Zoom and other encrypted video services, as well as by phone, making me accessible wherever my clients are located***
+***During the pandemic I have been working with clients over Zoom and other encrypted video services, as well as by phone, making me accessible wherever my clients are located***

 My experience covers: